unibo-dtm-se-2324-gymapp/gymapp/readme.md

 <h1> Six-pack</h1>
-Sixpack is a web application built with Flask that allows users to register, login, create personalized training sessions with exercises that can be tailored to the user needs.
+Sixpack is a web application built in Flask that lets users create an account, log in, and then create personalized training sessions with exercises that can be tailored to the user needs.

 <h3>Features</h3>
 <h5>User Authentication</h5>
 User registration and login system
 <h5>Training sessions</h5>
-Browse available gym classes with descriptions and slots
+Browse available gym classes along with their description and slots
 <h5>Personalized Training Sessions</h5>
 Create custom training sessions
 Add exercises to sessions, specifying sets and reps

 <h3>Requirements</h3>
-Before running the application, make sure you have the following installed:
+Before running the application make sure you have the following installed:

 Python 3.7+
 Pip (Python package manager)